What Is the Energy Mix?

 To meet its energy needs, each country uses the types of energy available to it, in differing proportions.
 This is what we call the .
 While the figures vary significantly from one country to another, fossil fuels dominate the energy mix at the global level, accounting for over 80% of the total.

 The term “energy mix” refers to the combination of the various sources used to meet energy needs in a given geographic region.
 It includes fossil fuels (oil, natural gas and ), and the many sources of (wood and other bioenergies, hydro, wind, solar and ).
-These primary energy sources are used, for example, for generating , providing fuel for transportation and heating and cooling residential and industrial buildings.
+These primary energy sources are used, for example, for generating , providing for transportation and heating and cooling residential and industrial buildings.

 The composition of the energy mix varies greatly from one country or region to the next and can change significantly depending on the period.